BroadbandForum/usp/specification/messages/index.md

 `repeated SupportedParamResult supported_param_list`

 The element contains a message of type `SupportedParamResult` for each Parameter supported by the reported Object.
+If there are no Parameters in the Object, this should be an empty list.

 `repeated SupportedCommandResult supported_command_list`

 The element contains a message of type `SupportedCommandResult` for each Command supported by the reported Object.
+If there are no Parameters in the Object, this should be an empty list.

 `repeated SupportedEventResult supported_event_list`

 The element contains a message of type `SupportedEventResult` for each Event supported by the reported Object.
+If there are no Parameters in the Object, this should be an empty list.

-####### SupportedParamResult Elements
+###### SupportedParamResult Elements

 `string param_name`